John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Method in Events allows for the addition of a new Event to the database table.
 * All Event object information should be stored in the database directly and not in memory.
-* Date specified as a DateTime object
+* StartDateTime specified as a DateTime object
 * Tests updated/added

 ### Update event